1003774405/learnGit/readme.txt

-Git is a version control system.
-Git is free software.The 1st update
+Git is free software.The 2st update